 What is not obvious at first is the deep canyon hiding behind the town, courtesy of the Mascun river.
 “This is not fair”, I thought when I first went in 2010.
 We are so proud of our best crag back in Croatia, yet there are thirty of equal quality down here (and twenty more still to be bolted).
 Little did I know that ten years later I would get to call Rodellar my home crag.

 Overhangs at their finest

-Rodellar is home to the finest steep, long, athletic climbing on decent holds and tufas.
-Pure power alone will not get you to the chains though.
-The trickery of steep, such as heel and toe hooks, drop knees, and kneebars, combined with a good dose of endurance and power endurance, are the ticket to a send.
+If you’re looking for steep, long, athletic rock climbing in Spain, look no further than Rodellar.
+Despite the decent holds and tufas, pure power alone will not get you to the chains.
+The trickery of the steep—such as heel and toe hooks, drop knees, and kneebars, combined with a good dose of endurance and power endurance—are the ticket to a send.

 Bring your kneepads!

 I know, I know, the endless debate: are kneepads legit or not?
 Well that question is quickly over in Rodellar.
 Trusting your jeans (or God forbid, your skin) to do the job will raise some eyebrows, not to mention make for some unpleasant climbing.
 Many of the routes offer bomber kneebar rests or hide sneaky power-saving knee scums, so if you are not already friends with these precious skills, you soon will be.